 As for training, you should spend a few weeks practicing the below pictured exercises with high reps and low weight getting your technique to be good and safe (Starting Strength is a good book for technique).
 Then you should increase the intensity and follow the program below as outlined.
 You can see that the reps for the big lifts are low and the supplemental lifts have a medium amount of reps.
 The program below is designed for sprinters but it will definitely improve your soccer performance too.
 It will train your whole body, not only your legs, and that is how your training should be.
 I would however suggest including some additional triceps exercises to improve your throw-in distance.

 - Sixth World Congress on Science and Football Proceedings: Effects of hypertrophy and a maximal strength training programme on speed, force and power of soccer players. g.
-BogdANiS, A. PAPASPyRou, A. SougliS, A. TheoS,A. SoTiRoPouloS ANd m. mARidAKi [Go Up ↩]
+BogdANiS, A. PAPASPyRou, A. SougliS, A. TheoS,A. SoTiRoPouloS ANd m. mARidAKi [↩]

 - Isokinetic strength of quadriceps-hamstring muscle in soccer players playing in different leagues.
-Zekiye Nisa Özberk, Özlem Öner-Coskun, Sabire Akın and Feza Korkusuz [Go Up ↩]
+Zekiye Nisa Özberk, Özlem Öner-Coskun, Sabire Akın and Feza Korkusuz [↩]